PlayStation 3 technical specifications: Power supply

 All models of the PlayStation console series are equipped with a universal power supply capable of operating on AC input voltages ranging from 100 to 240 V at either 50 or 60 Hz.
 The original models use a standard IEC 60320 C14 inlet, paired with a region-appropriate C13 power cord.
 Later revisions, including the "Slim" and "Super Slim" models, utilize a smaller C8 inlet and a corresponding C7 power cord.

 The initial internal power supply was rated at 380 W (although power draw only ranged from 170 to 200 W during use), but this was gradually reduced in subsequent hardware revisions, reaching a rating of 190 W in the final "Super Slim" model.

 Disc drive

 The PlayStation 3 features an optical disc drive that supports multiple formats, including Blu-ray, DVD, and CD.
 Region coding is enforced for applicable media types, and support for certain formats vary by hardware revision.
-Additionally, the console can playback discs with compressed audio files in the MP3, WMA, and ATRAC formats, images in the JPEG format, and videos in the MPEG-4 format.
+Additionally, the console can play back discs with compressed audio files in the MP3, WMA, and ATRAC formats, images in the JPEG format, and videos in the MPEG-4 format.